FAQ

 • Online scholars in grades 9-12 will follow our high school course requirements for graduation.
 The counselors and teachers will work with the Learning Coach and scholar to make high school course choices.
 Our scholars use the Accelerate Education curriculum.

-• Our Home Study scholars and their Supervising Teacher will select from a variety of curriculum options to determine the best fit for their situation.
+• Our Options (Home Study) scholars in grades TK-12 and their Supervising Teacher will select from a variety of curriculum options to determine the best fit for their academic growth..

 What is a Learning Coach?
 What are the responsibilities?

 Families will designate a Learning Coach (LC) to guide their scholars through their coursework.
-Online scholars in K-5 and TK-12 Home study scholars, will need a dedicated LC (about 20-30 hours a week) to help them every step of the way, checking lesson plans, organizing schedules, collecting samples and maintaining contact with teachers.
-Online scholars in grades 6-8 are slightly more independent, and LC’s can expect to dedicate about 5-10 hours to checking in with their scholar to be sure they’re progressing as necessary.
+Online scholars in K-5 and TK-12 Options (Home Study) scholars will need a dedicated LC (about 20-30 hours a week) to help them every step of the way, checking lesson plans, organizing schedules, collecting work samples and maintaining contact with teachers.
+Online scholars in grades 6-8 are slightly more independent, and LCs can expect to dedicate about 5-10 hours checking in with their scholar to be sure they’re progressing as necessary.
 Online scholars in grades 9-12 are mostly independent.
-LC’s can expect to dedicate about 5-10 hours a week monitoring their scholar’s progress.
+LCs can expect to dedicate about 5-10 hours a week monitoring their scholar’s progress.

 Do you offer extra-curricular activities, clubs or field trips?

 Yes!
-CCS believes in providing plenty of enrichment activities and trips to support scholar educational progress.
+Compass believes in providing plenty of enrichment activities and field trips to support scholar educational progress.
 Please check out our Calendar of Events, which lists all of our upcoming events.
 We also currently offer a variety of scholar clubs, which are all conducted virtually!

 Does my scholar have to participate in state testing?

 Yes.
 All eligible scholars are required to participate in state testing.
-The CAASPP and ELPAC are required by state and federal laws.
-All public schools are required to administer these assessments in the relevant grade levels.
-Testing locations are located across the counties we serve.
+All public schools are required to administer the CAASPP and ELPAC in the relevant grade levels by state and federal laws.
+Testing takes place in an online environment and is monitored by teachers and learning coaches.
 Dates and times vary, and we announce these in the spring.
 We realize testing takes up valuable learning time, and we attempt to plan ways to minimize the disruption it may cause.

 In an independent study program like this, how would the school know if a scholar is successful?